niesha89/cocolabel/README.md

 6. Predefine all the potential categories related to your current work, then click "Save" button
 7. Click any thumbnail, then you can use tool kit on the left side to draw a rectangle, zoom in/out or move any rectangle
 8. You can modify the category and label name of any rectangle on the right of the page after you click a certain rectangle.
-9. If you switch a picture either by click another thumbnail or use "ALT" + left/right, all the labels will be saved automatically to your workspace directory.
+9. If you switch a picture either by clicking another thumbnail or using "ALT" + left/right, all the labels will be saved automatically to your workspace directory.

 ## Built with